Grow Geranium Indoors Year Round with Never Ending Blooms

 Pinching and Pruning

-To have a bushy, well-branched indoor geranium plant, remove the tips occasionally.
-Also, you can prune or cut the stems to get the desired shape.
+Remove the tips occasionally to have a bushy, well-branched indoor geranium plant.
+Also, you can prune or cut the stems that are not getting light or restricting the air circulation to get the desired shape and structure.

 Overwintering